-INL’s Component Analysis for Industrial Control Systems research area examines the potential vulnerabilities within the hardware and software components incorporated into industrial control and operational technology systems.
+INL’s Component Analysis for Industrial Control Systems research area examines the potential vulnerabilities within the hardware and software components incorporated into industrial-control and operational-technology systems.
 These vulnerabilities can weaken the security of an overall system and cause catastrophic failure.
-Because these components may be used for multiple systems from multiple vendors, we analyze the potential for common mode vulnerabilities.
-Using the laboratory’s deep reverse engineering expertise, the team identifies common-mode vulnerabilities and develops mitigations to share with vendors and asset owners.
-INL experts can also recommend improvements to digital supply chain practices.
+Because these components may be used for multiple systems from multiple vendors, we analyze the potential for common-mode vulnerabilities.
+Using the laboratory’s deep reverse-engineering expertise, the team identifies common-mode vulnerabilities and develops mitigations to share with vendors and asset owners.
+INL experts can also recommend improvements to digital supply-chain practices.

 5G Security and Resilience

-Fifth generation (5G) cellular technologies promise enormously faster speeds than currently deployed 4G/ LTE systems.
+Fifth generation (5G) cellular technologies promise enormously faster speeds than currently deployed 4G/LTE systems.
 Current estimates indicate that 5G could become available by 2020, and now is the time to begin planning, adapting, and analyzing impacts on future national energy operations and security.
-Because 5G technology depends on 4G/LTE infrastructure as well as all interconnected communications media (fiber, microwave, cable, satellite), INL’s Wireless Test Bed is well-positioned to address these challenges.
-INL sets up real-world 5G scenarios to test, demonstrate, measure and analyze the performance as well as provide real-world data to validate standards and expedite the development of 5G technologies.
+Because 5G technology depends on 4G/LTE infrastructure, as well as all interconnected communications media (fiber, microwave, cable, satellite), INL’s Wireless Test Bed is well-positioned to address these challenges.
+INL sets up real-world 5G scenarios to test, demonstrate, measure and analyze the performance, as well as provide real-world data to validate standards and expedite the development of 5G technologies.

 Cyber State Awareness & Resilient Design

 A resilient control system maintains an accepted level of operational normalcy in response to disturbances, including malicious threats.
 Dynamic probabilistic risk analysis mechanisms that can link human reliability with the system state are still maturing.
-The variability of an adversary’s intellectual level, background, objective, and motives make stochastic methods unusable.
+The variability of an adversary’s intellectual level, background, objective, and motives makes stochastic methods unusable.
 In addition, the adversary has an advantage when existing control system architecture is not random, and response characteristics are reproducible.
 Therefore, a resilient design offers strength by becoming atypical of normal control system architectural design.
 Active recognition, coupled with modification and obfuscation of the environment, provides resilience to attack.